5 Ways to Create the Dark Academia Classroom of Your Dreams (Without Spending a Fortune)

 Before you buy anything at all, take a look at what you’re already teaching.
 Some of the most powerful dark academia elements come directly from your reading list.
 Gothic classics like Frankenstein and Jane Eyre, the decadence and dread of The Picture of Dorian Gray, or even modern selections like If We Were Villains or The Secret History can shift the tone of the room just by being there.

 If you're looking to bring that into the classroom in a meaningful way, I created a Poetry Unbound mini unit that walks students through close reading, annotation, and creative response with a handful of poems that match this exact mood.
-You can check that out here.

-Contemporary Poetry and Podcasts Mini Unit | Teach Poetry with Ease and Joy
+And you can find the full unit here: Contemporary Poetry and Podcasts Mini Unit | Teach Poetry with Ease and Joy

 2. Use Mood Lighting (Even Digitally)